-This program is designed to prepare individuals for the practice of psychology and provides academic, scientific, and practitioner training for work involving individuals, families and organizations.
+This program is designed to provide individuals the academic, scientific, and practitioner training for work involving individuals, families, and organizations.
 Humanistic values such as diversity, inclusiveness, education for personal as well as professional development, the centrality of relationships and importance of responsible use of power and authority are emphasized.
-This program meets the California Board of Psychology educational requirements for licensing in California.
-Eligibility for licensure as a Psychologist in requires:

 CPS 501 Writing Skills & Research 5

 CPS 614 Theories, Therapy & Issues in Chemical Dependency 5